egsh/elizaspeaking/content/post/first-time-bullet-journaller-in-distress.md

 pic: Feb spread

 It all began to fall out of perspective when I was getting behind in the weekly spreads (how can you plan for the future if you haven't a spread to plan it in?!) and the time I was sinking into the layouts was time I'd be taking from other priority tasks (like uni work!).
+The picture below is yet another time consuming and busy layout example.

+pic: March Week 3

 None of this is what I actually wanted from my journal.
 Now that I have a clearer perspective of how I wish to continue my bullet journal, I realise that it should be a companion that is functional at keeping my life organised and simple to update, with a hint of creative flare.
 This is precisely where I intend to start off again in August.